ogoossens/CryptoSummary/README.md

 This is more or less just an calculator to see the pro- or regress of the value of coins you bought

 # Security
-Thats the neat point, Im woking with public Kraken API and the only thing you specify is : HOW MUCH of WHAT did you buy AT WHICH PRICE and non of that info is considered "dangerous" in my opinion
+Thats the neat point, Im woking with public Coinmarketcap API and the only thing you specify is : HOW MUCH of WHAT did you buy AT WHICH PRICE and non of that info is considered "dangerous" in my opinion